Understanding the Different Types of Logical Reasoning Methods and Argumentation

 - Analytic proposition (or judgement): a proposition (AKA logical judgement) whose predicate concept is contained in its subject concept.
 A statement that is true by definition.
 Ex.
 “All bachelors are unmarried.”
 The bachelor is unmarried because he is a bachelor.

 - Synthetic proposition: a proposition whose predicate concept is not contained in its subject concept but related.
 True by observation.
 Ex.
-“The bachelor is sitting in a chair” (nothing about sitting in a chair makes one a bachelor).
+“The man is sitting in a chair.”
+Nothing about sitting in a chair makes one a man, but we can look to see a man is sitting in the chair.

-- a priori proposition: a proposition whose justification does not rely upon experience.
+- a priori proposition: a “pure” proposition whose justification does not rely upon experience.
 Moreover, the proposition can be validated by experience but is not grounded in experience.
 Therefore, it is logically necessary.
 What Hume called a tautology.
 Ex.
 “1 + 2 = 3,” or “all bachelors are unmarried.”
-It stands to reason all bachelors are unmarried, but I can’t meet every bachelor to confirm this empirically.
+It stands to reason all bachelors are unmarried, but I can’t meet every bachelor to confirm this empirically (we can only know it rationally).
+Likewise, we know 1 +2 = 3 rationally, but numbers aren’t tangible material things we can confirm with our senses.

 - a posteriori proposition: a proposition whose justification does rely upon experience.
 The proposition is validated by, and grounded in experience.
 Therefore, it is logically contingent.
 Ex.
-“The bachelor is sitting in a chair” (yes, I can confirm the bachelor is in the chair empirically, via my senses, by looking).
+“The man is sitting in a chair” (yes, I can confirm the man is in the chair empirically, via my senses, by looking).

 This gives us four possibilities:

-- An Analytic a posteriori which are experience based propositions that can be shown to be true by their terms alone.
+- Analytic a posteriori proportions: experience based propositions that can be shown to be true by their terms alone.
+This produces a contradiction and can be ignored.
+There are no Analytic a posteriori statements.

-- A Synthetic a posteriori which are experience based propositions that can be shown to be true by their terms alone.
+- Synthetic a posteriori proportions: experience based propositions that can’t be shown to be true by their terms alone.
+Ex.
+“The man is sitting in a chair.”
+I can confirm the man is sitting in the chair by looking.

-- An Analytic a priori which are propositions not based on experience that can be shown to be true by their terms alone.
+- Analytic a priori proportions: propositions not based on experience that can be shown to be true by their terms alone.
+Ex.
+“All bachelors are unmarried.”
+By their nature, all bachelors are unmarried, although we can’t confirm it via direct experience.

-- A Synthetic a priori which are propositions not based on experience that can’t be shown to be true by their terms alone.
+- Synthetic a priori proportions: propositions not based on experience that can’t be shown to be true by their terms alone.
+Ex.
+“F=ma.”
+F=ma is necessarily true and not tautological, yet only indirect evidence can prove it (we can’t observe force, mass, and acceleration directly).

 Furthermore, we have these modal relations: